rille111/Workshops.Containers/kubernetes/readme.md

 * Hyper-V installed
 * Choco (go to chocolatey.org and download it)

-## Install Kubernetes locally on Windows 10
+## Install Kubernetes (Minikube) locally on Windows 10

 * First, Create a network switch in hyper-v.
 (Ref: https://medium.com/@JockDaRock/minikube-on-windows-10-with-hyper-v-6ef0f4dc158c)
     * name it `minikube_network_switch`
-* Then follow below steps  (Ref: https://kubernetes.io/docs/tasks/tools/install-minikube/#windows)
+* Then we're gonna follow these steps: (Ref: https://kubernetes.io/docs/tasks/tools/install-minikube/#windows)
-    * CD to the C:\ drive
+* CD to the C:\ drive **IMPORTANT** It might have to to with where your Users-folder is located
-    * run `choco install minikube kubernetes-cli`
+* run `choco install minikube kubernetes-cli` (upgrade if you already have it)
 * IMPORTANT!! restart shell/commandprompt - not only refreshenv!!!
 * CD to the C:\ drive
-    * run `minikube start --vm-driver hyperv --hyperv-virtual-switch "minikube_network_switch"`
+* run `minikube start --vm-driver hyperv --hyperv-virtual-switch "minikube_network_switch"` Going to take some minutes, dont cancel the process!
-    * it should work, otherwise fix all problems.
+* It should work, otherwise fix all problems.
 * Then, fix a bug (mentioned in  https://medium.com/@JockDaRock/minikube-on-windows-10-with-hyper-v-6ef0f4dc158c)
-    * Stop minikube image in hyper-v
+    * **Turn off** minikube image in hyper-v
     * Right click - Settings - Memory
     * Turn off dynamic and give it a solid 2gb or something
     * Restart it
+* Run `minikube status` to see that it works
+* Other fun commands:
+    * `minikube ip`
+    * `minikube dashboard`

-Problems?
+## Problems?
 * If minikube can't find the iso, try:
+    * You probably didnt do this from C: where your User-folder exists by default
     * Specify the path for the .minikube directory by setting the MINIKUBE_HOME env variable
-        * Like so: $env:MINIKUBE_HOME = "D:/" for powershell (see https://github.com/kubernetes/minikube/issues/1310)
+        * Example powershell `$env:MINIKUBE_HOME = "D:/"` (see https://github.com/kubernetes/minikube/issues/1310)
-        * Or windows and reboot
+        * Or do it in windows and reboot
-    * use cmd not powershell and go to c:, then run it again
+    * Use cmd not powershell and go to c:, then run it again
 * Still doesn't work?
-Reinstall:
-    * Uninstall with `choco uninstall minikube`
-    * Open Hyper-V and delete the minikube image
+Delete all:
+    * Try `minikube delete`
     * Delete everything from:
         * %User%\.kube
         * %User%\.minikube
+    * Open Hyper-V and delete the minikube image
     * Go through the above installation steps again
     * Or read and do this: https://github.com/kubernetes/minikube/issues/822